rubysuperhero/hiro-project/tasks/index/todo/hero.md

  write a subcommand that will track when an alias or function is created, which   |  'src/144689197900.md' write a subcommand that will track when an alias or function is created, which   |  '/Users/macbookpro/hero/tasks/src/144689197900.md'

+ make a directory for reusable ruby libs or shell scripts (normally start as      |  'src/144689283000.md' make a directory for reusable ruby libs or shell scripts (normally start as      |  '/Users/macbookpro/hero/tasks/src/144689283000.md'